giakou4/Computer-Architecture/Lab2/README.md

 Noticeable improvement: None

 We could not take advantage of locality or bigger size of cache, because the miss-errors were fixed and CPI was already very low.
-The sall difference is due to the new l2_assoc, which saves us from some misses.
+The only difference is due to the new l2_assoc, which saves us from some misses.

 ![spechmmer](https://user-images.githubusercontent.com/57758089/69645083-43e8d200-106e-11ea-9b2d-bf452ad6ecf8.png)